linglesloggia/PONData/README.md

 This repository contains an open dataset collected from our experimental study on dynamic configuration of Passive Optical Networks (PON).
 The dataset captures detailed measurements under varying traffic conditions and T-CONT configurations.

-⚠️ This dataset is continuously growing.
-New configurations and measurements will be added over time.

 ## Dataset Overview